Interested in an ultra-wide monitor?

 Image Quality

-While the Sceptre E345B-QUN168W is not quite as fast the XR343CKP, its pixel response time speed is fast enough to eliminate most ghosting in fast-paced games.
+While the Sceptre E345B-QUN168W is not quite as fast as the XR343CKP, its pixel response time speed is fast enough to eliminate most ghosting in fast-paced games.
 You won’t get any dark-level smearing associated with the VA models.

 Further, it offers stable VRR performance without any brightness flickering.
 So, if you want a 34″ 3440×1440 ultrawide gaming monitor with smooth performance, the Sceptre E345B-QUN168W is actually the cheapest model available.